 Images and photographs in the Galleries area, as well as the banner photo you see on each main section of the website, came mostly from my camera, phone, or scanner.
 Some pictures (especially those with me in them) were snapped by family, friends, or colleagues.
 In some cases, content submitted for cross-promotion will already include photos from the source.
 The stock photos I use on Events, Musings or News are purchased from www.123rf.com.

 Probably.
 I'll be happy to help give your project or event some exposure and social media boost, if appropriate.
 For review and consideration, you are welcome to send me a message about your upcoming event or project via Harvard email.

 Q7.
 Can you help me with my OpenScholar site?

 If time permits (semester breaks are a good time to check with me), I welcome the opportunity to do some light edits, or initial design and layout setup on other personal or project OpenScholar sites.
 I have tinkered enough with mine that I am open to a refreshing change.
 Please reach out via Harvard email.

 Q8.
 What does the motto on your footer mean?

-"Omnia mutantur, nos et mutamur in illis" is a Latin maxim that means "All things change, and we change with them."
+"Omnia mutantur, nos et mutamur in illis" is a Latin maxim which means "All things change, and we change with them."
 It is one of the guiding principles in my life, which serves as a reminder that in order to move forward and grow, I must be flexible and willing to change.

-Please also note that personal opinions and thoughts expressed on this website are my own, and do not necessarily reflect the views of my employer, professors, or the University.
+Please also note that personal opinions and thoughts expressed on this website are my own, and do not necessarily reflect the views of my employer, professors, puppies, or the University.
 Thanks for reading.